Sotatek-PhucTa/labofi-sc/README.md

 This repository contains code, deployed address, as well as unit tests for multiple programs.

 Program lists:
-- <b>labobfi-solana-smart-contract</b>: A contract allow the admin address can mint an NFT once a day.
+- <b>labobfi-solana-smart-contract</b>: A contract allow the admin address can mint an NFT once a day for a specific address

 # Labofi-solana-smart-contract
 ## To compile